timbusovsky/timbusovsky/README.md

 - ⚡ Fun fact: ...
 -->

 Hello!
 My name is Tim and I am beginning the Part Time Bootcamp at Tech Elevator in August 2023.
-I'm looking forward to learning how to program and to collaborating with other students on future projects.
+I'm looking forward to the cohort and am eager to get started.